paulrobertlloyd/paulrobertlloyd-v4/src/_content/presentations/2018-04-05-create_leicester.md

     Joel concluded his piece by arguing that designers could repent before pledging allegiance to users once again.
 But if we've been subverted once, what's to say we won't be again?
 - image: /images/2018/04/create_leicester/32.jpg
   notes: |
     It seems as if designers have been tricked into thinking we have a seat at table, when in fact we've been taken hostage, only to develop Stockholm syndrome.
-Eager to demonstrate that we can do more than make things pretty, we brought our cognitive insights to the table and began talking about persuasive design the design of casinos in order to bolster our credibility.
-In doing so, we have become accomplishes in exploiting users.
+Eager to demonstrate that we can do more than make things pretty, we brought our cognitive insights to the table and talked about persuasive design in order to bolster our credibility.
+In doing so, we became complicit in exploiting users.

     How on earth can we rectify this situation?
 Can designers be relied on to save themselves from themselves?